carbonwallet/CarbonKey/README.md

 # How does CarbonKey work?
 (More Technical)

 1. Registration and login are performed with the BitID protocol. https://github.com/bitid/bitid
 2. Tethering.
-CarbonKey creates a HD wallet on ititialisation and sends an xpub key when requested.
+CarbonKey creates a HD wallet on initialisation and sends an xpub key when requested.
 3. Transaction signing.
 Inputs are retrieved from the wallet provider and signed via the HD wallet.

 # Architecture

 CarbonKey is purposely designed to have minimal dependencies and does not have a build process.
-The app is deloyed from our website or your own as a Progressive Web App (PWA). https://en.wikipedia.org/wiki/Progressive_web_app
+The app is deployed from our website or your own as a Progressive Web App (PWA). https://en.wikipedia.org/wiki/Progressive_web_app

 # Notes for currencies looking to partner with CarbonWallet